LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/encrypt.md

   }
 ```

-**Note:** `encryptedSymmetricKey` will be a Uint8Array.
+**Note:** `encryptedSymmetricKey` is a Uint8Array.

-We now need to save `accessControlConditions`, `encryptedSymmetricKey`, & `encryptedString`. `accessControlConditions` & `encryptedSymmetricKey` are needed to obtain the decrypted symmetric key, which we can then use to decrypt the `encryptedString`.
+We now need to save `accessControlConditions`, `encryptedSymmetricKey` & `encryptedString`. `accessControlConditions` & `encryptedSymmetricKey` are needed to obtain the decrypted symmetric key, which we can then use to decrypt the `encryptedString`.

 ## Putting it all together